-Sec.

-8101.
-Supervision of public buildings and grounds

-in District of Columbia not otherwise pro-

-vided for by law.

-8102.
-Protection of Federal Government buildings

-in District of Columbia.

-8103.
-Application of District of Columbia laws to

-public buildings and grounds.

-8104.
-Regulation of private and semipublic build-

-ings adjacent to public buildings and

-grounds.

-8105.
-Approval by Administrator of General Serv-

-ices.

-8106.
-Buildings on reservations, parks, or public

-grounds.

-8107.
-Advertisements and sales in or around Wash-

-ington Monument.

-8108.
+- 8102.
+Protection of Federal Government buildings in District of Columbia. - 8103.
+Application of District of Columbia laws to public buildings and grounds. - 8104.
+Regulation of private and semipublic buildings adjacent to public buildings and grounds. - 8105.
+Approval by Administrator of General Services. - 8106.
+Buildings on reservations, parks, or public grounds. - 8107.
+Advertisements and sales in or around Washington Monument. - 8108.
 Use of public buildings for public ceremonies.

-SUBCHAPTER II-JURISDICTION
+SUBCHAPTER II-JURISDICTION - - 8121.

-SOBOLIM TERM IT SOMESDICTION

-8121.
 Improper appropriation of streets.

-sec.

 8122.
-Jurisdiction over portion of Constitution

-A

-8123.
-Record of transfer of jurisdiction between Director of National Park Service and Mayor of District of Columbia.

-8124.
-Transfer of jurisdiction between Federal and District of Columbia authorities.

-8125.
-Public spaces resulting from filling of canals.
-8126.
-Temporary occupancy of Potomac Park by Secretary of Agriculture.

-8127.
-Part of Washington Aqueduct for playground purposes.
+Jurisdiction over portion of Constitution Avenue. - 8123.
+Record of transfer of jurisdiction between Director of National Park Service and Mayor of District of Columbia. - 8124.
+Transfer of jurisdiction between Federal and District of Columbia authorities. - 8125.
+Public spaces resulting from filling of canals.8126.
+Temporary occupancy of Potomac Park by - Secretary of Agriculture.8127.
+Part of Washington Aqueduct for playground - purposes.